digital-cargo/good-practice-truck-preadvice/README.md

 ### ONE Record Standard

-The implementation of shipment tracking as described in this good practice is based entirely on the [ONE Record standard](https://github.com/IATA-Cargo/ONE-Record).
+The implementation of the TruckPreAdvice as described in this good practice is based entirely on the [ONE Record standard](https://github.com/IATA-Cargo/ONE-Record).

 This good practice incorporates data classes of the [ONE Record cargo ontology v3.0.0](https://onerecord.iata.org/ns/cargo) and the [ONE Record core code lists ontology v0.0.3](https://onerecord.iata.org/ns/coreCodeLists).